DaTrader/extructure/README.md

 #### Fetching two mandatory variables and one optional from the LiveView assigns

-Assuming a map of socket assigns, a standard pattern matching followed by retrieving an optional value as shown below:
+Assuming a map of socket assigns, a standard pattern matching followed by retrieving an optional variable as shown
+below:

 ```elixir
 %{